SJ6P35 - Journalism Project (2023/24)

 This module allows students to explore in depth a topic of their own choice, arising out of previous study and subject to supervisor approval.
-It must be a piece of longform journalism, aimed at a specified audience, not a study of journalism.
+It offers an exciting way to make an area of expertise all your own, whilst developing both journalistic and academic communication skills.

 Independent but supported learning and sustained research and writing will provide a focus for refining and drawing together a wide range of transferable skills.

 The project should show evidence of original research, theoretical and/or empirical, as well as critical reflection or analysis on the topic chosen and its avenues of expression.

 Students will plan, research and bring to completion a sustained piece of journalistic work.
 It should be of a standard that could be submitted for professional publication.
 It may have images and weblinks, as agreed.

 They will also analyse the theoretical, critical or ethical issues such a work could arouse in the audience.

 An interim report on progress (approx 1000 words) will be submitted for formative and summative assessment before the end of the first semester.

 Topics will always need original research to develop the themes and must be written for a journalistic audience.
 They should require empirical investigation involving interviews, questionnaires and examination of diverse sources, which must result in a readable and authoritative journalistic piece.

 These sources must be properly evaluated in the literature review and in the account given of the research strategy.
 Students will also need to show evidence of reflective and/or evaluative awareness taking into account theoretical, critical or ethical issues concerning their chosen topic.

 Balance of independent study and scheduled teaching activity